-- Advise the PMD that the CASP social worker is carrying out a preliminary enquiry. - Explain to the PMD that the purpose of the preliminary enquiry is to establish the main facts to determine if there is an immediate serious risk of harm to a child and if there are continuing reasonable grounds for concern and if further assessment is required. - Advise the PMD that a full account of their disclosure is not required at this time. - Seek to establish the main facts of what the PMD has disclosed. - Ask if the current location of the PSAA is known to the PMD. - Ask if it is known whether PSAA has current contact with children. - Explain that they will have an opportunity to give a full account of their disclosure if the process moves to stage 1.
+- Advise the PMD that the CASP social worker is carrying out a preliminary enquiry. - Explain to the PMD that the purpose of the preliminary enquiry is to establish the main facts to determine if there is an immediate serious risk of harm to a child and if there are continuing reasonable grounds for concern and if further assessment is required. - Advise the PMD that a full account of their disclosure is not required at this time. - Seek to establish the main facts of what the PMD has disclosed. - Explain that they will have an opportunity to give a full account of their disclosure if the process moves to stage 1.